uzairfarooq/uzairfarooq.github.com/_posts/2015-04-29-why-no-concurrency-issues-in-javascript.md

 ---
 published: true
 layout: post
-title: "Why there is no concurrency control tool in javascript?"
+title: "Why we don't have a concurrency control tool in javascript?"
 description: ""
 category: null
 tags: []
 ---